Visarion Puiu: Metropolitan of Bukovina

 Following the death of Nectarie Cotlarciuc, Visarion Puiu was elected Archbishop of Cernăuți (Chernivtsi) and Metropolitan of Bukovina on 17 October 1935.
 He was enthroned on 10 November, thus taking charge of a very wealthy metropolis.
 Prior to his appointment, the various assets were under secular management and no discrimination based on ethnicity was practiced.
 Under Puiu's leadership, however, contracts with businesses owned by Jews were terminated.
 He also started restricting the employment of ethnically non-Romanian individuals.
 The first press article supporting such policies of discrimination published in a periodical of the Bukovina Metropolis also appeared just weeks after Puiu's enthronement.

 Puiu tended to refrain from explicit, public, political statements.
 He allowed antisemitic articles to be published in the Romanian Orthodox Church's periodicals in Bukovina and would do the same later-on in Transnistria, but the only time he penned a political text himself was in September 1936, in Cuvântul preoțesc ("The Priestly Word"), when he published The Church Facing the Communist Danger.
 Puiu's article endorsed the thesis of Judeo-Bolshevism and attacked other Christian denominations.
-One paragraph read: "It is very true that the majority of the xommunists are alien to our people, mainly Yids, but it is also true that their destructive ideas have lured a great number of unaware Romanians too.
+One paragraph read: "It is very true that the majority of the communists are alien to our people, mainly Yids, but it is also true that their destructive ideas have lured a great number of unaware Romanians too.
 Some of them, especially peasants, are attracted by the communist enchantment through the sects which, without exception, are encouraged by the foreigners in order to destroy the Church."

 Puiu's support for the Iron Guard materialized when he used his private funds to support one of the organization's "work camps" in Tămășești.
 Moreover, in 1937, he defied the Romanian Government and held special religious services for the Iron Guard's leader Ion Moța and his fellow legionnaire Vasile Marin.
 The two had been killed in the Spanish Civil War fighting on the nationalist side.
 The same year, King Carol II began pressuring the Orthodox Church to depose Puiu.
 According to historian Ion Popa (historian), the king's actions were due to "Puiu's anti-Semitic, pro-Iron Guard, and pro-German policies".

 After campaigning against "foreign" banks, Puiu ended-up creating a new one altogether, named the Northern Bank, in 1938.
 The Romanianization of the metropolis' workforce, finance and business was practically complete at this time.